khouloud96/angular-project/README.md

 # Muteni-Bank

+This project simplifies and automates the process of generating and validating an honor declaration for beneficiaries.
+It aims to provide an intuitive and efficient solution to collect the necessary information and guide the user through the different steps of the form.

-A multi-step form in Angular with language management and local data storage.
+And that, through a multi-step form in Angular, with language management and local data storage.

 ## Technological Stack